 From the nostalgic sounds of the dial-up tone to Usenet newsgroups to the fact that we ever thought looping MIDI themes were a good quality for a website to possess, there’s plenty about the early days of the internet that we look back on with rose-tinted glasses.
 Something that nobody remembers fondly?
 Attempts to use televisions as makeshift monitors for accessing the web.

-While it sounded cool and high tech, clumsy controls interfaces and the generally horrible resolution of 1990s TV sets meant that this was more an exercise in frustration than anything else.
-The most notable attempt at a web-connected set-top box was WebTV, which offered TV-based e-mail and internet browsing via a wireless keyboards.
+While it sounded cool and high tech, clumsy control interfaces and the generally horrible resolution of 1990s TV sets meant that this was more an exercise in frustration than anything else.
+The most notable attempt at a web-connected set-top box was WebTV, which offered TV-based e-mail and internet browsing via a wireless keyboard.

 It was later rebranded as MSN TV by Microsoft, but failed to catch on under any name with customers.
 Today, of course, smart TVs are pretty much everywhere.

 It still physically pains us that the Dreamcast is not only considered a commercial flop, but that it brought an end to the video game glory days in which Sega was a maker of brilliant hardware, instead of a publisher churning out subpar Sonic the Hedgehog games.

 The Dreamcast may have represented the end of an era in some ways, but it was incredibly forward-looking in other regards.
 The biggest one: Including a modem in every console to allow gamers from around the world to play against each other, participate in leaderboards, chat, or download content.
 And all back in the heady days of 1998!